 Studying the Effects of Web Based Portals on Perceived Quality of Undergraduate Teaching and Learning

-The young generation in today’s world spends most of its time in schools and universities.
-They spend long hours in classrooms, libraries and laboratories.
-So, studying factors that significantly affect a student or a teacher’s performance is of great importance.
-Having spent many years in various educational environments, we were already familiar with a set of obstacles that normally interrupts a class, reduces students’ perceived quality of teaching, their satisfaction and a teacher’s perceived quality of learning.
-After some observations and interviews, we came to realize that the majority of these interruptions and disturbances stem from difficulties with class equipment and lack of a procedure to track and solve such issues.
-Instances of such problems include the class projector being broken, air conditioning not working properly, problems with reserving the class for a certain time, lack of knowledge about class schedule and most importantly, lack of awareness about these sort of issues.
-If staff and management team were notified of these issues properly, and took steps to resolve them in time and efficiently, both students’ and professors’ perceived quality of learning would significantly increase as well as their satisfaction.
+Learning environment quality is closely associated with academic achievements, and more importantly the level of satisfaction of students and instructors of educational environments.
+Therefore, studying factors that significantly affect a student or a teacher’s performance is of great importance.
+Having spent many years in various educational environments, we were already familiar with a set of obstacles that normally interrupt a class, reduces students’ perceived quality of teaching, their satisfaction and a teacher’s perceived quality of learning.
+We conducted extensive empirical (research using) domain observations and user interviews to analyze factors causing interruptions and disturbances.
+Our study results indicate that the majority of these problems are caused by issues related to classroom equipment and environment.
+Other issues negatively affecting the perceived quality of teaching were reported to be related to issues with the universities’ current procedures of identifying, tracking and solving aforementioned problems.
+Instances of such problems include the class projector being broken, lack of markers or erasers for whiteboards, air conditioning not working properly, having messy and grubby classrooms, problems with reserving the class for a certain time, lack of knowledge about class schedule and most importantly, lack of awareness about these sort of issues.
+If staff and management team were notified of these issues properly, and took steps to resolve them in time and efficiently, both students’ and professors’ perceived quality of learning would significantly increase.

+We hypothesized that:

+Addressing and solving these issues would lead to a higher perceived quality of teaching and teachers.

+If there existed a web based system providing these functionalities:

+Enabling users to record and track issues that need to be solved.

+Creating awareness of these problems among the staff and management team.

-We hypothesized that if there existed a system that enabled users to make records of these issues and the staff team in charge to become aware of them and track them efficiently, that would lead to a more pleasurable class, and a higher perceived quality of learning and teaching.
+Then using such a system would lead to a higher perceived quality of learning and teaching and a higher level of satisfaction in students and professors.